seongyeolk/6d_gpsr_cavity_paper/README.md

 pip install -e .
 ```

+In case of Pytorch installation, libraries related to cuda calculation should be properly installed according to the GPU installed in your system.
+Please go to https://pytorch.org/ and check the version of libraries.

 In addition, we need to install Bmad-X simulation code (https://github.com/bmad-sim/Bmad-X) while the conda environment is activated.
 Please go to the repository and follow the instruction.